Five Ideas To Promote Your Self Published Book

 Think of it this way.

+A great cover might help sell a poor book, but a poor cover will never help sell a great book.

 Great covers sell books!
+Homemade covers are a buyer turn off.

-A great cover might sell a poor book, but a poor cover will never help sell a great book.
-Remember that your book cover will end up being indexed in Google and Bing, so what better way to attract book buyers?
-A poor cover will not take advantage of this opportunity.
+Remember that your book cover will end up being indexed in Google and Bing image search, so what better way to attract book buyers than with a killer book cover?
+A poor book cover will fail to take advantage of this opportunity.

+So forget about your expertise in creating a below average book cover using MS Word, and spend a little money on a professional book cover.

-4. Buy some affordable book promotion
+4. Buy affordable book promotion

-You can’t do it all by yourself.
 Most authors, especially new authors, have a small online footprint, so paying to have your book spread much further makes good sense.
 There are many free and paid book promotion sites, and it is worth registering with some of them, but you don’t have to pay hundreds or even thousands of dollars for effective book promotion.

 Just Publishing’s sister site, Whizbuzz Books offers book promotion for about $4.00 per month for exposure to over half a million Twitter users, plus Facebook, Pinterest and on its website.
 Yes, it’s a plug, but compared to other book promotion sites, it represents extremely good value.

 Another viable promotion tool is Facebook Ads.
-Be careful, though, as it can become very expensive to promote a book on Amazon.
+Be careful, though, as it can become very expensive to advertise your book on Facebook.
 Facebook Ads are very good for launching a new book but never expect that your investment in ads will be recouped in sales.

-A more cost effective way to use Facebook Ads is to attract Likes to your Author Page.
-If you are a new author, investing in page Likes is a good way to increase your credibility.
+A more cost-effective way to use Facebook Ads is to attract Likes to your Author Page.
+If you are a new author, investing in page Likes is a good way to increase your online presence.
 Again, invest wisely and don’t chase dreams.
-A few hundred page Likes is normally enough to attract free organic Likes.
+A few hundred page Likes is normally enough to attract more free organic Likes.

 5. Offer a free series starter

-For some authors, this may mean writing a new book or two, but in today’s ebook, Internet, digital driven book marketplace, free series starters are a proven winner when it comes to book promotion.
+For some authors, this may mean writing a new book or two, but in today’s ebook, Internet, digital-driven book marketplace, free series starters are a proven winner when it comes to book promotion.

 Never think about how many ebooks you give away as lost sales.
 Think about the fact that every ebook you give away is a potential means of attracting a new ebook buyer.
-If your free series starter grabs readers, you will sell more ebooks.
+If your free series starter grabs readers, you will help you sell more ebooks.

 Make absolutely sure, though that your free series starter is complete with links to the rest of the books in the series.
-Draft2Digital really help in this regard, as they offer an automated updating of other books in a series.
+Draft2Digital really help in this regard, as they offer automated updating of other book titles in a series.

 Summary

-Of all the tips above, I am of the belief that a free series starter is the most cost effective book promotion tool a self-published author can have.
-It costs nothing, and it is promoting you day in and day out on all your retailers.
+Of all the tips above, I am of the belief that a free series starter is the most cost-effective book promotion tool a self-published author can have.
+It costs nothing, and it will be promoting you day in and day out on all your retailers.
 But combined with the other four tips I mentioned, you will have all bases covered.

-Always looking for free book promotion opportunities can chew away at your time, so consider what is important for you.
-For most authors, it is valuable writing time.
-Paying a little by way of web hosting, advertising, book promotion and most importantly, book covers is money well invested.
+Looking for free book promotion opportunities can chew away at your time, but there are many ways you can do to boost your book promotion, so consider what is important for you.

+Paying a little by way of web hosting, advertising, book promotion and most importantly, book covers is money very well invested.
 But, of course, always invest wisely.

+Note: We have added a new article with five more ideas to help you promote your books.

-One thought on “What’s The Best Way To Promote My Self Published Book?”
+4 thoughts on “What’s The Best Way To Promote My Self Published Book?”

 Hi,